Wayne T. McCormack, Ph.D.

-With the support of the Arnold P. Gold Foundation, we have developed a peer nomination survey that may be useful as a selection tool for the Gold Humanism Honor Society.
+With the support of the Arnold P. Gold Foundation, we developed a peer nomination survey that has been useful as a selection tool for the Gold Humanism Honor Society.
 A 12-question survey was tested at the University of Florida, Tulane University, and University of Michigan during 2003.
 Factor analysis of the peer nomination survey data revealed three significant factors by which medical students could be ranked for the identification of a top 10-15%: clinical competence; caring (interpersonal skills & humanism); and community service.
 Based on these results, a shorter, 6-question survey (please see link below) was developed for testing at the same three medical schools in 2004.
 In other research, we have demonstrated that simply counting the number of nominations for subsets of questions can be used to generate virtually the same rankings as those generated by factor analysis, thereby simplifying the data analysis using this survey.
 The results of this work have been published:

 McCormack, W.T., C. Lazarus, D. Stern, C.B.
 Stevens, P.A.
 Small, Jr. 2007.
 Peer nomination identifies medical student exemplars in clinical competence and caring at three medical schools.
 Academic Medicine 82(11):1033-9.